Scope (formal semantics): Split scope

 Among this sentence's reading is one which means "There exists a set of three relatives such that, if those three relatives die, I will inherit a house."
 On this reading, the indefinite "three relatives of mine" takes existential scope outside the conditional–– it asserts unconditionally that those three relatives do in fact exist.
-However, it the indefinite takes distributive scope inside the conditional–– the speaker will inherit a house if three relatives die, not if x dies where x can be any of those three relatives.
+However, if the indefinite takes distributive scope inside the conditional–– the speaker will inherit a house if three relatives die, not if x dies where x can be any of those three relatives.

 Definite descriptions have also been argued to have split scope.
 Definites are classically considered to presuppose that their referents are unique.
 For instance, the definite description "the cat" is infelicitous in a context where there are multiple cats which the speaker could have in mind.
 However, this generalization seems to be contradicted by Haddock descriptions such as the following: